Anxiety, Stress & Prolonged Grief Program Research | NYU Langone Health

 Contact Us

-If you have questions about our research program, you can reach us at 888-449-6779 (888-44-WORRY) or at anxietystudy@nyulangone.org.
-For more information about research opportunities such as postdoctoral fellowships, research coordinator, or volunteering with our group, please email Emma Jennings, program coordinator, at emma.jennings@nyulangone.org.
+If you have questions about our research program, you can reach us at 888-449-6779 (888-44-WORRY) or at anxietystudy@NYULangone.org.
+For more information about research opportunities such as postdoctoral fellowships, research coordinator, or volunteering with our group, please email Noah Wilson, program coordinator, at Noah.Wilson@NYULangone.org.

-We begin recruiting for research coordinator positions in January each year to begin the following June.
+We typically begin recruiting for research coordinator positions in January each year to begin the following June.

 Recent Publications